danilop/multimodal-chat/README.md

 ## Usage

+Default models for text, images, and embeddings are in the `Config/config.ini` file.
+The models to use are specified using [Amazon Bedrock model IDs](https://docs.aws.amazon.com/bedrock/latest/userguide/model-ids.html) or [cross-region inference profile IDs](https://docs.aws.amazon.com/bedrock/latest/userguide/cross-region-inference-support.html).
+You need permissions and access to these models as described in [Access foundation models](https://docs.aws.amazon.com/bedrock/latest/userguide/model-access-modify.html).

 This section assumes OpenSearch is running locally in another terminal window as described before.

 1. Load the OpenSearch admin password into the environment: